skwag81/MHRA/README.md

 # MHRA

-**MHRA** – A MATLAB application for external multi-hazard probabilistic risk assessment for a nuclear power plant
+**MHRA**: A development of a MATLAB application for external multi-hazard probabilistic risk assessment for a nuclear facility

 Authors · Changuk Mun, Shinyoung Kwag, Seunghyun Eem, Daegi Hahm